Module 22: Save and Load

 #The SaveManager

 Create res://autoloads/save_manager.gd and register it as an autoload (Project → Project Settings → Autoload → add save_manager.gd as SaveManager).
 Unlike the other autoloads, SaveManager has no visible nodes; it's pure logic.
-We make it an autoload so it can use await for scene loading:
+We make it an autoload because save/load needs a stable runtime owner that survives scene changes, coordinates other autoloads, and can restore the scene after change_scene_to_file() completes:

 extends Node